jaeyk/comp_thinking_social_science/docs/07_high_dimensional_data.md

 - Step 2: `step_*()` defines preprocessing steps to be taken (recipe).

-    The list of the preprocessing steps draws on the vignette of the [`parsnip`](https://www.tidymodels.org/find/parsnip/) package.
+    The preprocessing steps list draws on the vignette of the [`parsnip`](https://www.tidymodels.org/find/parsnip/) package.

     - dummy: Also called one-hot encoding